Energy-Dependent Light Quenching in CaWO$_4$ Crystals at mK Temperatures: Energy-dependent QF analysis

-Below ${\sim}350$\,keV, due to the strong overlap of the nuclear-recoil bands, this simple approach fails.
-Instead, a correlated ML fit was performed based on the following assumptions: (1) for the mean LY of O- and Ca-scatters the phenomenological parametrization $LY_x(E_r)\,{=}\,LY_x^\infty\left(1+f_x\cdot \exp{(-E_r/\lambda_x)}\right)$ is proposed with the free parameters $LY_x^\infty$ (LY at $E_r\,{=}\,\infty$), $f_x$ (fraction of energy-dependent component) and $\lambda_x$ (exponential decay with energy), and (2) the mean LY of W-scatters is approximated to be constant in the relevant energy range (up to $\sim$\,240\,keV) at the value precisely measured with the triple-coincidence technique ($LY_W\,{=}\,0.0208\,{\pm}\,0.0024$).
-These assumptions are supported by the result of the 1-dim fits (see FIG.\,\ref{fig:qf_results}), by Birks' model \citep{birks1964theory}, and by a recent work \citep{sabine_phD} which predict the strength of the energy-dependence to decrease with $A$.
-The nuclear-recoil bands are cut into energy intervals of 10\,keV (20\,keV to 1\,MeV), of 20\,keV (1\,MeV to 1.4\,MeV) and 50\,keV (above 1.4\,MeV) and fitted with up to 3 gaussians depending on the recoil energy (e.g., shown in FIG.\,\ref{fig:energyDependence} middle for $E_r{=}40$\,keV).
+Below ${\sim}350$\,keV, due to the strong overlap of the nuclear recoil bands, this simple approach fails.
+Instead, a correlated ML fit was performed based on the following assumptions: (1) for the mean LY of O- and Ca-scatters the phenomenological parametrization $LY_x(E_r)\,{=}\,LY_x^\infty\left(1+f_x\cdot \exp{(-E_r/\lambda_x)}\right)$ is proposed with the free parameters $LY_x^\infty$ (LY at $E_r\,{=}\,\infty$), $f_x$ (fraction of energy-dependent component) and $\lambda_x$ (exponential decay with energy), and (2) the mean LY of W-scatters is approximated to be constant in the relevant energy range (up to $\sim$\,240\,keV) at the value precisely measured with the triple-coincidence technique ($LY_W\,{=}\,0.0208\,{\pm}\,0.0024$ which corresponds to $QF_W{=}(1.96{\pm}0.22)$\%).
+These assumptions are supported by the result of the 1-dim fits (see Fig.\,\ref{fig:qf_results}), by Birks' model \cite{birks1964theory}, and by a recent work \cite{sabine_phD} which predict the strength of the energy-dependence to decrease with $A$.
+The nuclear-recoil bands are cut into energy intervals of 10\,keV (20\,keV to 1\,MeV), of 20\,keV (1\,MeV to 1.4\,MeV) and 50\,keV (above 1.4\,MeV) and fitted with up to 3 gaussians depending on the recoil energy (e.g., shown in Fig.\,\ref{fig:energyDependence} bottom for $E_r{=}40$\,keV).
 Except for the assumptions mentioned above and the LY-resolution all parameters are left free in the fit.
 The fit converges over the entire energy range (20-1800\,keV).
-In TABLE\,\ref{tab:energydependence} the results for $LY_x^\infty$, $f_x$ and $\lambda_x$ are presented which correspond, e.g. at 40\,keV, to $QF_O{=}(12.6{\pm}0.5)$\%, $QF_{Ca}{=}(6.73{\pm}0.43)$\% (here, the errors are dominated by systematics) and $QF_W{=}(1.96{\pm}0.22)$\% at $1\sigma$ C.L.
-The 1-$\sigma$ acceptance bounds of O, Ca and W recoils as obtained in the correlated ML fit are shown in FIG.\,\ref{fig:energyDependence} bottom.
-The final results for $QF_O$, $QF_{Ca}$ and $QF_W$ are presented in \mbox{FIG.\,\ref{fig:qf_results}} and are found to be in perfect agreement with the outcome of the 1-dim fits (red error bars).
-These are the first experimental results which clearly show a rise of the QFs of O (Ca) of ${\sim}28$\% (${\sim}6$\%) towards the ROI (10-40\,keV) compared to that at a recoil energy of 500\,keV.\\
+In Table\,\ref{tab:energydependence} the results for $LY_x^\infty$, $f_x$ and $\lambda_x$ are presented which correspond, e.g. at 40\,keV, to $QF_O{=}(12.6{\pm}0.5)$\%, $QF_{Ca}=(6.73{\pm}0.43)$\% at $1\sigma$ C.L.
+Errors are dominated by systematics including different choices of the LY parametri\-zation.
+The final results for $QF_O$, $QF_{Ca}$ and $QF_W$ are presented in \mbox{Fig.\,\ref{fig:qf_results}} and are found to be in perfect agreement with the outcome of the 1-dim fits (red error bars).
+Fig.\,\ref{fig:2d_histogram} shows the 1$\sigma$ acceptance bounds (full red lines) of O, Ca and W recoils as obtained in the correlated ML fit.\\ These are the first experimental results which clearly show a rise of $QF_O$ of ${\sim}28$\% towards the ROI (10-40\,keV) compared to that at a recoil energy of 500\,keV.
+For $QF_{Ca}$ the best fit yields a rise of ${\sim}6$\%, however, the energy-dependence is less significant (see Fig. \ref{fig:qf_results}). \\